Cyberbullying: Protect Your Child

 Why is it so harmful?

 One unique aspect of cyberbullying is anonymity.
 Victims may have no idea who is bullying them if their abusers create anonymous accounts, which is a scary and intimidating experience.
-Anonymity can also influence the behavior of bullies for the worse.
+Anonymity can also influence the behaviour of bullies for the worse.
 For example, the harm caused by sending anonymous messages online may feel less tangible to them than verbal or physical harm.

 The nature of publishing content online exacerbates the issue.
 Social media posts, for instance, are public, spread extremely quickly, and cannot easily be controlled.
 This makes cyberbullying difficult to deal with before it has a chance to spiral out of control.